khandelwaly/Air-Quality-Monitoring-System/README.md

 # Cloud Based Air Quality Monitoring System
-In this project we uses IBM cloud
+In this project we uses IBM cloud.
 Hardware Used:-
   1. Ardiono Uno
   2. MQ135 Gas Senser